bbugyi200/cookie/README.md

 * [cookiecutter] - A command-line utility that creates projects from cookiecutters (project templates).
 * [j2cli] - Jinja2 Command-Line Tool.
+* [plop] - Micro-generator framework that makes it easy for an entire team to create files with a level of uniformity.

 ## Installation